 Chapter 3.4 presents data on cases resident in Switzerland, aged 15 to 20 years at diagnosis.
 Patients of this age group are treated in a large number and variety of clinics and therefore registration is less complete.
-Ultimately, incidence rates cannot be calculated for this age group.
+Incidence rates cannot be calculated for this age group.

-3.2 All cases registered in the SCCR (N = 10391)
+3.2 All cases registered in the SCCR (N=12008)

-This chapter describes data from all cases diagnosed 1976-2016, resident in Switzerland or abroad, diagnosed or treated in Switzerland (N=10391).
+This chapter describes data from all cases diagnosed 1976-2018, resident in Switzerland or abroad, diagnosed or treated in Switzerland (N=12008).

-Up to 31st December 2016, a total of 10391 cases classifiable according to the ICCC-3, or Langerhans cell histiocytosis (LCH), have been registered in the SCCR.
-These tumours were diagnosed in 10250 patients.
-Among these, 10250 patients had only one primary neoplasm, 137 patients had two primary neoplasms and 4 patients had three primary neoplasms at age 0-20 years.
+Up to 31st December 2018, a total of 12008 cases classifiable according to the ICCC-3, or Langerhans cell histiocytosis (LCH), have been registered in the SCCR.
+These tumours were diagnosed in 11850 patients.
+Among these, 11690 patients had only one primary neoplasm, 156 patients had two primary neoplasms, and 4 patients had three primary neoplasms at age 0-20 years.

 The SCCR started in 1976.
 Initially, only patients aged 0 to 15 years who participated in clinical trials were registered.
 Non-trial patients have been included since 1982, resulting in a significant increase in the number registered.
-In the early 1990s, the introduction of the first electronic database further increased case registration.
-Since then, annual registration has remained constant (Figure 1).
+In the early 1990s, the introduction of the first electronic database further increased case registration (Figure 1).

-In the last five years (2012-2016), a total of 1539 newly diagnosed cases were registered; among them 1335 cases in Swiss residents (Table 1).
+In the last five years (2014-2018), a total of 1690 newly diagnosed cases were registered; among them 1494 cases in Swiss residents (Table 1).

-Swiss residents account for 9255 (89%) of all cases and foreign residents for 1136 (11%) cases (Table 2).
-Swiss residents make up 35% (179/513) of all retinoblastoma patients, while foreign residents make up 65% (334/513) of these patients.
-This is due to the international reputation of the Jules Gonin Hospital in Lausanne, which is the national centre for retinoblastoma treatment but also attracts many patients from abroad.
+Swiss residents account for 10815 (90%) of all cases and foreign residents for 1193 (10%) cases (Table 2).
+Swiss residents make up 33% (193/587) of all retinoblastoma patients, while foreign residents make up 67% (394/587) of these patients.
+This is due to the international reputation of the Jules Gonin Hospital in Lausanne, which is the national centre for retinoblastoma treatment but also attracts many patients from abroad

 Figure 1

 Annual number of

 registered cases over time

 Swiss and foreign residents, age

 at diagnosis 0-14 years; period of

-diagnosis 1976-2016; all diagnoses
+diagnosis 1976-2018; all diagnoses

 (ICCC-3 or Langerhans cell

-histiocytosis); N=8019
+histiocytosis); N= 8736